- What is an external component made of?

-Remark: Several examples of components are supplied with WINDEV.
-These components are accessible from the WINDEV home page ("Open an example" option).
+Remark: Several examples of components are supplied with WEBDEV.
+These components can be accessed from the home window.

 What is an external component made of?

-A component is defined and generated from an existing WINDEV project.
-Then, it can be included in other WINDEV projects.
+A component is defined and generated from an existing WEBDEV project.
+Then, it can be included in other WEBDEV projects.

 All component elements are independent of the project in which the component is included.
-The component can have its own analysis, windows, reports, data files, ...
-When creating the component generation, all you have to do is specify whether these elements can be handled (or not) in the WINDEV project that includes this component.
+The component can have its own analysis, pages, reports, data files, etc, ...
+When creating the component generation, all you have to do is specify whether these elements can be handled (or not) in the WEBDEV project that includes this component.